Another Perfect Murder

 so tight that we even used to joke about kidnapping someone just to get a good

 amount of money.
+We were like descending into madness.
 Slowly Sujay started to seriously think about really

 kidnapping children.
+He started making plans and expressed to me after having a couple of pegs.
 He was probably under a lot of pressure as his pride was

 hurt.
 He had to provide for a new born baby and a beautiful wife who he